 Creatine supplementation begins with a loading period before entering a maintenance phase.

-The recommended loading dose is 0.3g creatine/kg/day (divided into 4 equal doses throughout the day) for 5-7 days [13].
-After the loading phase, the daily maintenance dose decreases to 0.03g/kg/day, with the maintenance phase lasting anywhere from 4-10 weeks (if cycling) to indefinitely [12, 13].
+The recommended loading dose is 0.3 g creatine/kg/day (divided into 4 equal doses throughout the day) for 5-7 days [ 13 12 13

 Recognize this one?
-Often used in baking and household cleaning, sodium bicarbonate (aka baking soda), might also improve athletic performance in runners.
+Often used in baking and household cleaning, sodium bicarbonate (aka baking soda) may also improve athletic performance in runners.

-Sodium bicarbonate supplements are available in capsules though store-bought baking soda is equally effective and less expensive [14].
+Sodium bicarbonate supplements are available in capsules, though store-bought baking soda is equally effective and less expensive [ 14

-For ergogenic benefits, sodium bicarbonate should be supplemented in a single dose of 0.3g sodium bicarbonate/kg, 60-90 minutes before exercise [1].
+For ergogenic benefits, sodium bicarbonate should be supplemented in a single dose of 0.3 g sodium bicarbonate/kg, 60-90 minutes before exercise [ 1

-Also, it’s important to know that sodium bicarbonate contains a lot of sodium — 1,259 mg per teaspoon — and can cause temporary fluid retention when consumed in high doses.
-High sodium intake over time is also associated with high blood pressure, heart attack, and stroke and studies have not evaluated the safety of long-term use of sodium bicarbonate as an ergogenic aid [5].
+Also, it’s important to know that sodium bicarbonate contains a lot of sodium — 1,259 mg/teaspoon — and can cause temporary fluid retention when consumed in high doses.
+High sodium intake over time is also associated with high blood pressure, heart attack, and stroke, and studies have not evaluated the safety of long-term use of sodium bicarbonate as an ergogenic aid [ 5

 All runners may benefit from sodium phosphate supplementation due to the potential impact on both aerobic and anaerobic performance.

-For use as an ergogenic aid, the recommended dosage for sodium phosphate is 3–5g/day for 3-6 days [15].
+For use as an ergogenic aid, the recommended dosage for sodium phosphate is 3–5 g/day for 3-6 days [ 15

-The majority of studies evaluating the ergogenic potential of sodium phosphate have been conducted in men and the studies including females have returned varying results [1].
-Thus, more research is needed to determine the potential impact of gender on the ergogenic potential of sodium phosphate supplementation.
+The majority of studies evaluating the ergogenic potential of sodium phosphate have been conducted in men, and the studies including females have returned varying results [ 1

 All runners and athletes can benefit from proper hydration.
 For long-distance runners running for one hour or more, sports drinks can offer added benefits by providing carbohydrates for sustained energy and replenishing lost electrolytes.

-Dissolvable electrolyte tablets and powders may be beneficial if you sweat heavily during exercise or are exercising in hot and humid conditions but do not need the additional carbohydrate from a traditional sports drink [9].
+Dissolvable electrolyte tablets and powders may be beneficial if you sweat heavily during exercise or are exercising in hot and humid conditions but do not need the additional carbohydrates from a traditional sports drink.

 Sports drinks are available in ready-to-drink bottles, as well as tablets and powders that are easily dissolved in water.

-Before a run, athletes should aim to consume 5-10mL fluid/kg (preferably water) 2-4 hours before exercise, to achieve urine output lemonade or lighter [9].
+Before a run.
+Athletes should aim to consume 5-10 mL fluid/kg (preferably water) 2-4 hours before exercise, to achieve urine output lemonade color or lighter [ 9

+After a run.
 Since most athletes finish exercising with a fluid deficit, many runners benefit from consuming enough water (and sodium, if needed) to achieve urine output that is lemonade or lighter.
-Rehydrating at a modest rate will help retain fluids ingested and minimize urinary losses of both fluid and electrolytes [9].
+Rehydrating at a modest rate will help retain fluids ingested and minimize urinary losses of both fluid and electrolytes [ 9

 Disclaimer: The text, images, videos, and other media on this page are provided for informational purposes only and are not intended to treat, diagnose or replace personalized medical care.